Texas Youth Commission:

 In 1971, a class action lawsuit, Morales v.
 Turman, was brought against the Texas Youth Council, its officers, and staff by children confined in the juvenile corrections facilities.
 In response to the lawsuit, changes were initiated in the way juvenile correction facilities were operated.

-The Texas Youth Commission (TYC) was created in 1983 (Senate Bill 422, 68th Texas Legislature, Regular Session) by changing the name of the Texas Youth Council (Senate Bill 303, 55th Legislature, Regular Session, 1957).
+The Texas Youth Council was renamed as the Texas Youth Commission (TYC) in 1983 (Senate Bill 422, 68th Texas Legislature, Regular Session).
 The duties of the commission included providing services to delinquent youths between 10 and 21 years of age through programs and facilities that administer constructive training for rehabilitation.
 The TYC operated under the Texas Human Resource Code, Title 3, Chapter 61, as the state's juvenile correction agency.
 Under Title 3 of the Texas Family Code, the TYC provided for the care, custody, rehabilitation, and reestablishment into society of those youth convicted of delinquent conduct.
 The TYC operated secure residential, institutional, and community-based programs for delinquent youth and supervised the youth once they returned to the community.
 It also contracted with private sector providers to operate residential and non-residential services.
 The TYC protected the identities of youth admitted to their facilities by keeping personal information confidential (such as names and home addresses) and not allowing photographs of the children to be taken (without permission of the child) as required by the Texas Family Code, Section 58.005.

 The TYC directly operated fourteen correctional institutions and nine community-based residential programs and contracted with private sector providers for a variety of residential programs.
 Through these institutions and facilities the TYC provided accredited secondary education, vocational training, and several specialized programs concerning sex offenders, capital offenders who have committed murder, chemical dependency, resocialization, independent living preparation, mentally retarded youth, and seriously emotionally disturbed youth.
 The TYC also operated a parole system for supervision of youth released from residential programs.